pwnd2e/Palera1n.sh/README.md

     - Remember, this is mainly for developers.

 # How to use
-- 1. Clone this repo with ``
+- 1. Command to run is `./palera1n.sh --tweaks (Your iOS) --semi-tethered   `
     - \[A10+\] Before running, you **must** disable your passcode
     - i0S 16 users make sure before you jailbreak turn on dev mode.
     - i0S 16 users make sure you never had passcode enabled if did you need to reset in settings or restore.
-    - Put your device in DFU Mode before running.
-- 2. For fakerootfs run `./palera1n.sh --tweaks <ios version youre on atm> --semi-tethered`
+- 2. For restore-rootfs run `./palera1n.sh --restorerootfs (Your iOS) --tweaks --semi-tethered`
     - With semi-tether after first install and re-jailbreaking just hit activate tweaks then respring
-- 3. Let it ra1n